Folks…

 Sound’s crazy, I know.
 But let me explain.

-You know how, a long time ago, people thought the world was flat?
-And if you sailed too far away on the ‘seven seas’, you would go over the edge?
-That was just common sense at the time.
+A long time ago, people thought the world was flat.
+And if you sailed too far away on the ‘seven seas’, you would go over the ‘edge’.
+That was common sense at the time.

 Until somebody came along and said “Hey, guys, what if the world was round?”.
 Sadly, these people often didn’t have time to explain their theories before they were laughed at, jumped on and beaten up.

-Because, face it, people don’t really want conflicting ideas in their heads.
-It’s called cognitive dissonance, we know this.
+Because, people don’t really want conflicting ideas in their heads.
+It’s called cognitive dissonance.

 But eventually we were convinced.